 Students' academic performance is evaluated solely on an academic basis, and students may expect faculty to make clear the basis for evaluation in their classes.
 Further, students should feel free to take reasoned exceptions to opinions or views an instructor expresses.
 However, students remain responsible for learning any course content in classes in which they are enrolled and may expect to be tested or otherwise evaluated on the course content.
-Any student alleging unfair methods, procedures, or basis of evaluation should appeal first to the instructor, then if desired, to the Department Chair, the Division Chair, and the Chair of the Academic Affairs Leadership Council, in that order.
+Any student alleging unfair methods, procedures, or basis of evaluation should appeal first to the instructor, then if desired, to the Department Chair, Dean, and Provost and Chief Academic Officer (in that order).